 Our attorneys successfully recover money for investors in 99% of the cases we handle.
 Time is of the essence in these cases, and we urge you to act quickly.
-Contact Wolper Law Firm today at 954.406.1231 / 800.931.8452 to discuss your case.
+Contact Wolper Law Firm, P.A. today at 954.406.1231 / 800.931.8452 to discuss your case.

 How We Can Help

 Filing a complaint against Kovack Securities is complicated and requires a professional who knows how the process works.
-The Wolper Law Firm is here for investors who were wronged by unscrupulous financial professionals and their firms.
+The Wolper Law Firm, P.A. is here for investors who were wronged by unscrupulous financial professionals and their firms.

 We will navigate this process and help you hold the firm and financial professionals accountable.
 You have rights, and FINRA has a process of disciplining and resolving disputes.
 We will help you to go after Kovack Securities and the financial professionals that wronged you.

 Our team will handle everything.
 We will investigate your case and identify those areas where your financial professional broke FINRA’s rules.
 Our team reviews the different options and creates a custom strategy for you.

 If you had investment losses as a result of working with Kovack Securities, contact a Kovack Securities investment loss attorney at Wolper Law Firm, P.A. by calling 954.406.1231 / 800.931.8452.